 The loss of muscle tone during a cataplectic episode resembles the interruption of muscle activity that naturally occurs during REM sleep.
 A group of neurons in the brain stem halts activity during REM sleep, inhibiting muscle movement.
 Using an animal model, scientists have learned that this same group of neurons becomes inactive during cataplectic attacks, a discovery that provides a clue to at least one of the neurological abnormalities contributing to human narcoleptic symptoms.

-The temporary inability to move or speak while falling asleep or waking also parallels REM-induced inhibitions of voluntary muscle activity.
+The temporary inability to move or speak while falling asleep or waking is similar to REM-induced inhibitions of voluntary muscle activity.
 This natural inhibition usually goes unnoticed by people who experience normal sleep because it occurs only when they are fully asleep and entering the REM stage at the appropriate time in the sleep cycle.
+The attacks usually last a few seconds or minutes.
 Experiencing sleep paralysis resembles undergoing a cataplectic attack affecting the entire body.
 As with cataplexy, people remain fully conscious.
-Cataplexy and sleep paralysis are frightening events, especially when first experienced.
-Shocked by suddenly being unable to move, many individuals fear that they may be permanently paralyzed or even dying.
-However, even when severe, cataplexy and sleep paralysis do not result in permanent dysfunction.
-After episodes end, people rapidly recover their full capacity to move and speak.
+Even when severe, cataplexy and sleep paralysis do not result in permanent dysfunction—after episodes end, people rapidly recover their full capacity to move and speak.

-Hallucinations can accompany sleep paralysis or can occur in isolation when people are falling asleep or waking up.
-Referred to as hypnagogic hallucinations when occurring during sleep onset and as hypnopompic hallucinations when occurring during waking, these images are unusually vivid and can be frightening.
+Hallucinations can accompany sleep paralysis and occur when people are falling asleep, waking, or during sleep.
+Referred to as hypnagogic hallucinations when occurring during sleep onset and as hypnopompic hallucinations when occurring during waking, these images are unusually vivid, seem real, and can be frightening.
 Most often, the content is primarily visual, but any of the other senses can be involved.
-These hallucinations represent another intrusion of an element of REM sleep—dreaming into the wakeful state.

 After developing narcolepsy, many individuals suddenly gain weight, a side effect that can be prevented by active treatment.

 A clinical examination and exhaustive medical history are essential for diagnosis and treatment.
 Your doctor may ask you to keep a sleep journal noting the times of sleep and symptoms over a one-to-two-week period.
-Although none of the major symptoms described above is exclusive to narcolepsy, cataplexy is the most specific symptom and is rarely present outside of narcolepsy.
-In contrast, EDS, the most common of all narcoleptic symptoms, can be the result of a wide range of medical conditions, including other sleep disorders such as sleep apnea, various viral or bacterial infections, mood disorders such as depression, and chronic illnesses such as anemia, congestive heart failure, and rheumatoid arthritis that disrupt normal sleep patterns.
-Some medications can also lead to EDS, as can consumption of caffeine, alcohol, and nicotine.
-Finally, sleep deprivation has become one of the most common causes of EDS among Americans.
+Although none of the major symptoms is exclusive to narcolepsy, cataplexy is the most specific symptom and is rarely present outside of narcolepsy.

 Two tests in particular are essential in confirming a diagnosis of narcolepsy: the polysomnogram (PSG) and the multiple sleep latency test (MSLT).
 The PSG is an overnight test that takes continuous multiple measurements while the individual is asleep to document abnormalities in the sleep cycle.
 It records heart and respiratory rates, electrical activity in the brain using electroencephalography, and nerve activity in muscles through electromyography.
 A PSG can help reveal whether REM sleep occurs at abnormal times in the sleep cycle and can rule out the possibility that an individual's symptoms result from another condition.

 The MSLT is performed during the day to measure a person's tendency to fall asleep and to determine whether isolated elements of REM sleep intrude at inappropriate times during the waking hours.
 The sleep latency test measures the amount of time it takes for a person to fall asleep.
 As part of the test, an individual is asked to take four or five short naps usually scheduled 2 hours apart over the course of a day.
-Because sleep latency periods are normally 12 minutes or longer, a latency period of 8 minutes or less suggests narcolepsy.
+Because sleep latency periods are normally 12 minutes or longer, a latency period of 8 minutes or less suggests a disorder of excessive daytime sleepiness.
+However, a sleep latency of 8 minutes or less can be due to many conditions other than narcolepsy.
 The MSLT also measures heart and respiratory rates, records nerve activity in muscles, and pinpoints the occurrence of abnormally timed REM episodes through EEG recordings.
-If a person enters REM sleep either at the beginning or within a few minutes of sleep onset during at least two of the scheduled naps, this is also considered a positive indication of narcolepsy.
+If a person enters REM sleep either at the beginning or within a few minutes of sleep onset during at least two of the scheduled naps, this is considered an indication of narcolepsy.
+Other reasons for REM sleep on the MSLT must be ruled out, such as the effects of medication and disrupted sleep from sleep apnea or an irregular work-rest schedule.

-In some cases, human leukocyte antigen typing (profile of genes related to immune function) may be helpful in determining whether narcolepsy is likely caused by a lack of hypocretin or another cause.
+In some cases, human leukocyte antigen (HLA) typing (a marker of viral infection) may be helpful.
+Most HLA-associated disorders are autoimmune in nature.
+Certain alleles (genetic information found on a specific location on specific chromosomes) located on chromosome 6 are strongly associated with narcolepsy-cataplexy.
 To definitively identify a lack of hypocretin as the cause of narcolepsy, a sample of the cerebrospinal fluid (CSF) is removed by using a lumbar puncture and the level of hypocretin-1 is measured.
 When no other serious medical condition is present, low CSF hypocretin-1 can establish hypocretin deficiency as the cause of narcolepsy.

 When cataplexy is not present, diagnosis must be made after excluding other possible causes of daytime sleepiness and fatigue, along with a positive MSLT.

-Narcolepsy cannot yet be cured.
-When cataplexy is present, the loss of hypocretin is believed to be irreversible and lifelong.
+Narcolepsy cannot yet be cured, but some of the symptoms can be treated with medicines and lifestyle changes.
+When cataplexy is present, the loss of hypocretin is believed to be irreversible and life-long.
 But EDS and cataplexy can be controlled in most individuals with drug treatment.
 Modafinil and sodium oxybate are two drugs that have been approved by the U.S. Food and Drug Administration for the treatment of narcolepsy.

 Two classes of antidepressant drugs have proved effective in controlling cataplexy in many individuals: tricyclics (including imipramine, desipramine, clomipramine, and protriptyline) and selective serotonin and noradrenergic reuptake inhibitors (including venlafaxine, fluoxetine and atomoxetine).
 In general, antidepressants produce fewer adverse effects than do amphetamines.
 But troublesome side effects still occur in some individuals, including impotence, high blood pressure, and heart rhythm irregularities.